FractalAIResearchLabs/Fathom-R1/readme_new.md

 | Ramanujan-Ganit-R1-14B-V0.6     | 48         |    136  |
 | **Total**   | **341**     |    967  |

 So, the final Ramanujan-Ganit-R1-14B-V1 took just 967$ to be trained overall!
-This low training cost highlights the efficiency of our method — enabling high-level mathematical reasoning comparable to **o4-mini** in under **800USD** , all within a **16k context window**.
+This low training cost highlights the efficiency of our method — enabling high-level mathematical reasoning comparable to **o4-mini** in under **999USD** , all within a **16k context window**.

 ## 📊 Evaluation
 We evaluate Ramanujan-Ganit‑R1-14B-V1 using the same metrics and sampling configuration introduced in the DeepSeek‑R1 paper, namely **pass@1** and **cons@64**.
-However, our evaluation is conducted under a reduced context window of 16,384 tokens, compared to DeepSeek‑R1’s 32,768 tokens, to better reflect practical deployment constraints.
+However, our evaluation is conducted under a reduced output budget of 16,384 tokens, compared to DeepSeek‑R1’s 32,768 tokens, to better reflect practical deployment constraints.

 - **pass@1**: Measures the fraction of problems correctly solved in the first generated sample.
 - **cons@64**: Assesses consistency by sampling 64 reasoning chains per question and computing the majority vote accuracy.